 As the years went on, Sardis Forest swim team improved, and we finally won the league championship.
 I remember jumping up and down, crying, and hugging my teammates because we were so excited to have finally won.
 It was a team effort, and we were so proud.
 A few years later, guess who won the gold medal in the league championship for 13-14 girls’ breaststoke?
 You got it – me!
 I remember those final moments of swimming and getting closer and closer to the wall with the awesome Jill Dyer right on my tail.
 I could hear the crowd cheering each time I came out of the water to breathe and remember kicking and pulling harder than I ever had before.
 I touched that wall and could hardly believe I had done it.
 My teammates were cheering and Coach Prince pulled me out of the water with a huge hug.
 Even Jill Dyer, who I never in a thousand years thought I would beat, gave me a hug.
 What a moment!

 I ended up coaching swim team at Sardis Forest for many years.
-Once we moved to Winston-Salem and had kids, I can honestly say that summer didn’t feel exactly like summer when my children were babies and there was no connection to swim team.
+Once we moved to Winston-Salem and had kids, I can honestly say that summer didn’t feel exactly like summer because my children were babies and there was no connection to swim team.
 Now that they are older, they have embraced the swim team life, and I am always excited to see them jump in the water and enjoy it as much as I did.

 By the way, yes, that is me on the right in the photo, sometime in the early 80’s.
 Note the medal around my sister’s neck, which I am sure was MVP.
 On the other hand, I am positive that my trophy was for “Most Improved!!!!”
 And you know what?
 I was proud of it!

 Let us know if you share similar memories from your childhood, or if your children will be participating in swim team this year.
 For a list of local pools, click here.